ta0kira/wrapping-editor/README.md

 Press `Esc` to exit when you are finished.
 The final contents of the editor will be sent to `stdout` without modifying the file.

+You can customize the widget using the following helper functions from the `WrappingEditor` module:

+- **`doWrappingEditor`** allows you to use `FixedFontEditor` and `FixedFontViewer` functions to extract info from the editor, e.g., for custom rendering.

+- **`genericWrappingEditor`** allows you to use any custom editor component that instantiates both `FixedFontEditor` and `FixedFontViewer`, e.g., an editor for a custom character type.
+(You might also need custom rendering and event handling.)

+- **`mapWrappingEditor`** allows you to transform the editor with `FixedFontEditor` and `FixedFontViewer` functions, e.g., calling editing actions in a custom event handler.

 ## Using the Basic Editor

 ```haskell